openstack-archive/openstack-chef-repo/doc/allinone.md

 ## Networking setup

-Changes need to be made to the aio-neutron.rb file.
+Changes need to be made to the allinone.rb file.

 ### Device interface